psamuels00/echo-api/README.md

 ## Response Files

-Allow response to come from a file treated as a template wrt the named parameters. str.format(\*\*data) is used as the templating system.
+Allow response to come from a file, also treated as a template.
 For example:

+    http://127.0.0.1:5000/id:{id}?_echo_response=200 file:samples/get/response.echo

+Template resolution only occurs for files with an .echo extension.
+The content of other files is taken verbatim.
+For example:

-    http://127.0.0.1:5000/id:{id}?_echo_response=200 file:samples/get/response.json
+    http://127.0.0.1:5000/sample/?_echo_response=200 file:samples/get/response.json

 ## Response Maps